Christian Picciolini

-Christian Marco Picciolini (born November 3, 1973) is an American former extremist who is the founder of the Free Radicals Project, a global network working to prevent extremism and help people disengage from hate movements.
+Christian Marco Picciolini (born November 3, 1973) is an American former extremist and political activist who founded the Free Radicals Project, a nonprofit organization that works to prevent extremism and support individuals in leaving hate groups.
+He was also an unsuccessful candidate for Township Supervisor in Resort Township, Michigan, during the 2024 election.
 He is the author of a memoir, Romantic Violence: Memoirs of an American Skinhead, which details his time as a leader of the white power movement in the U.S. An updated version of the story was published in 2017, titled White American Youth: My Descent into America's Most Violent Hate Movement--and How I Got Out.
 His book Breaking Hate: Confronting the New Culture of Extremism (2020) looks at how extremists recruit the vulnerable to their causes.

 Early life and education

 Picciolini was born and raised in Blue Island, Illinois, the son of Italian immigrants.
-His father was a hair salon owner and his mother is a restaurant owner.
+His father was a hair salon owner and his mother was a restaurant owner.
 At age 14 in 1987, Picciolini was recruited to join the Chicago Area Skinheads (CASH) by the group's founder, Clark Martell.
 Two years later, after Martell had gone to prison for a second time, Picciolini became the group's leader at age 16.
-He facilitated a merger between CASH and the Hammerskins, a more violent and well-organized white supremacist skinhead organization.
+He facilitated a merger between Chicago Area Skinheads and the Hammerskins, a more violent and well-organized white supremacist skinhead organization.

 He would go on to head the white supremacist punk band, White American Youth (W.A.Y.) and, eventually, a hate rock band called Final Solution.
 Final Solution was the first American white power skinhead group to perform in Europe.
 The concert was held in a former cathedral in Weimar, Germany, attended by 4,000 people, and was made up of several other white supremacist bands.
 In 1994, Picciolini opened a record store called Chaos Records where he primarily sold white power music.
 He officially renounced ties to the American neo-Nazi movement in 1996 at the age of 22.

 Picciolini attended DePaul University later in life, earning a degree in international business and international relations.